luigifreda/pyslam/README.md

 Some **example files** are available in the subfolder `test/loopclosing`.
 In particular, you may want to start from [test/loopclosing/test_loop_detector.py](./test/loopclosing/test_loop_detector.py).

-**How to generate the array descriptors to train a vocabulary (DBoW, VLAD)** Generate the array of descriptors to train the vocabulary by using the script `test/loopclosing/test_gen_des_array_from_imgs.py`.
+**How to generate the array descriptors to train a vocabulary (DBoW, VLAD)**
+Generate the array of descriptors to train your target vocabulary by using the script `test/loopclosing/test_gen_des_array_from_imgs.py`.
 Select your desired descriptor type by using the tracker configuration.

 **DBOW vocabulary generation**
-Train the vocabulary by using the script `test/loopclosing/test_gen_dbow_voc_from_des_array.py`
+Train your target vocabulary by using the script `test/loopclosing/test_gen_dbow_voc_from_des_array.py`.

 **VLAD vocabulary generation**
-Train the vocabulary by using the script `test/loopclosing/test_gen_vlad_voc_from_des_array.py`
+Train your target VLAD "vocabulary" by using the script `test/loopclosing/test_gen_vlad_voc_from_des_array.py`.

 ### Volumetric reconstruction pipeline

-Volumetric reconstruction is disabled by default.
+The volumetric reconstruction pipeline is disabled by default.
 You can enable it by setting `kUseVolumetricIntegration=True` in `parameters.py`.
+This runs in the back-end.
 At present, it works with RGBD datasets or when a depth image is available at each frame.

 If you want a mesh as output set `kVolumetricIntegrationExtractMesh=True` in `parameters.py`.

+### Depth prediction

+The available depth prediction models can be utilized both in the SLAM back-end and front-end.
+- Back-end: Depth prediction can be enabled in the volumetric reconstruction pipeline by setting the parameter `kVolumetricIntegrationUseDepthEstimator` in `parameters.py`.
+However, this must be NOT be used in a monocular SLAM configuration as the SLAM (fake) scale will conflict with the absolute metric scale of depth predictions.
+- Front-end: Depth prediction can be enabled in the front-end by setting the parameter `kUseDepthEstimatorInFrontEnd` in `parameters.py`.
+This feature estimates depth images from input color images to emulate a RGBD camera.
+Please, note this functionality is still very *experimental* [WIP].

+Refer to the file `depth_estimator.py` for further details.

+Note that since the depth inference is very slow (with DepthPro it takes ~1s per image on my machine), the resulting volumetric reconstruction pipeline is very slow.

 ### Save and reload a map

 When you run the script `main_slam.py`: